Drainage Issues - Frequently Asked Questions

 Stormwater is excess water that cannot infiltrate into the soil or be absorbed by vegetation and it flows through pipes, gutters, swales, or over land.
-It washes pollutants such as soil, trash, automotive fluids, fertilizers, detergents and bacteria into our creeks, rivers, lakes and oceans.
+It washes pollutants such as soil, trash, automotive fluids, fertilizers, and detergents into our creeks, rivers, and lakes.
 In heavy storms, it can cause flash flooding and intensify drainage problems.

 The stream in my backyard floods.
 Will the Town address this flooding?

 Apex stormwater staff are happy to conduct a site visit and provide technical guidance.
 The Town only maintains drainage in public easements or within public roads and right-of-ways.
 Maintenance of drainage systems on private property is the responsibility of the property owner.

 The streambank on my property is eroding.
 What can I do?